 |Single person||$174||50 cents for each dollar over $174|

 The work bonus

-Age Pensioners can earn up to $250 per fortnight if they are still working and not have this amount included in their income test for the Age Pension.
-This amount is known as a “work bonus” and is due to increase to $300 per fortnight from 1 July 2019.
+Age Pensioners can earn up to $300 per fortnight if they are still working and not have this amount included in their income test for the Age Pension.
+This is known as a “work bonus”.

 Are the income and assets test limits combined to reduce your pension?

 No. If you pass the thresholds in both your income and assets tests, your pension will not be reduced by the combined amount calculated using both tests.
 However, you must pass both tests and the amount of Pension you are paid is based on the lower amount from both tests.

 Sarah is a single homeowner who is eligible for the Age Pension.
 She has $320,000 worth of assets.
 She therefore exceeds her full Age Pension assets limit by $56,750.
 This reduces her fortnightly pension entitlement by $170.25 using the “$3 per $1,000 of excess assets” rule (i.e. 56.75 multiplied by $3).

 Sarah also exceeds the Age Pension income test limit for a single person because she earns $200 per fortnight (after having her $300 work bonus applied to her income test).
 This is $26 over her limit (i.e. $200 – $174) and her Age Pension would be reduced accordingly by $13 using the income test calculation method (i.e. 50 cents for every dollar she earns over her limit).

 In Sarah’s situation, her Age Pension will be reduced by the greater reduction that resulted from her asset test calculation.
 In other words, her fortnightly pension would be reduced by $170.25.
 The $14 reduction obtained using the income test calculation method would not be applied to her Age Pension at all.